stripe/veneur/README.md

 ## At Local Node

 When running as a local instance, you will be primarily concerned with the following metrics:
-* `veneur.flush*.error_total` as a count of errors when flushing metrics to Datadog.
+* `veneur.flush*.error_total` as a count of errors when flushing metrics.
 This should rarely happen.
 Occasional errors are fine, but sustained is bad.
-* `veneur.flush.total_duration_ns` and `veneur.flush.total_duration_ns.count`.
-These metrics track the per-host time spent performing a flush to Datadog.
-The time should be minimal!

 ### Forwarding